bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 I ignored all the crypto hype for yet another year and I stuck to my guns and my simple value investing strategy.

 Finance is also a fun hobby for me and I dedicate a lot of my free time to it.
 I'm following a lot of news feeds, blogs, and YouTube channels dedicated to investing.
 I even subscribed to the Wall Street Journal last year!
 If I didn't like to analyze companies and industries so much, I'd certainly go for investment in some passive ETFs.
 That's the way to go for most people.

+Let's just say I'm not particularly pragmatic when it comes to investing and I'm also quite picky when it comes to the businesses where I want a tiny ownership stake.
+Very simply put I invest only in companies:

+- That I understand (at least superficially)
+- That I like
+- That I think are fairly valued/undervalued
+- That have a long track record of growth and a strong market position (unless we're talking about promising startups)

 ## Lowlights